chaitrajainhp30/PowerVC-Tool/README.md

 - `domainName` The DNS domain name for the bastion. (optional)

+- `enableHAProxy` defaults to `true`.
+If we should install HA Proxy on the bastion node.

 - `shouldDebug` defauts to `false`.
 This will cause the program to output verbose debugging information.

 ## create-cluster